danboid/ALEZ/README.md

 * 64 bit, x86 (amd64) Arch is the only platform supported by the Arch ZFS repo and hence this script.

-* No UEFI or automated dual-booting support.
+* No automated multiboot support.

 * This script currently only supports partitioning or installing to drives using GPT which requires a small (1-2 MB) unformatted BIOS bootloader partition.
 This is created automatically by the partitioning feature of ALEZ.
 ALEZ does not support creating MBR partitions.